Point of View Tips, Activities, and Ideas for 3rd, 4th, and 5th Grade

 • higher order thinking questions to add into your point of view lessons

-• fiction books to use as mentor texts when teaching POV
+• fiction books and nonfiction books to use as mentor texts when teaching POV

 • mini lessons